bytecodealliance/wasm-micro-runtime/doc/export_native_api.md

 #### Step 1: Declare the function interface in WASM app

 Create a header file in a WASM app and declare the functions that are exported from native.
-In this example, we declare foo and foo2 as below in the header file example.h
+In this example, we declare foo and foo2 as below in the header file "example.h"

 ```c
 /*** file name: example.h  ***/